tralfaz/GUTS/README.md

      Length can be much larger in Trails mode then in Add mode.

   Collision Distance:
-     Distance between to body centers to be produce a mass merge.
+     Distance between two body centers to be produce a mass merge.

 Required Runtime Environment